 Sobell Leisure Centre redevelopment

-The Sobell Leisure Centre is a much-loved leisure and sporting facility providing a range of facilities for residents and visitors in one of Islington’s most deprived wards.
+The Sobell Leisure Centre is a much-loved leisure and sporting facility providing a range of facilities for residents and visitors.

 In August 2022, the centre suffered a major flood due to a Thames Water main bursting.
-The flood affected the entire ground floor of the Sobell Centre, including all the facilities and fittings such as the Trampoline Park, Ice Rink, Squash Courts, gym and soft play area.
-All these sections have been condemned and have been stripped back to the shell of the building.
-While some sections of the centre (eg. the gym) have been reopened, these areas still need to undergo extensive repair works.
+The flood affected the entire ground floor of the centre, including all the facilities and fittings such as the trampoline park, ice rink, squash courts, gym and soft play area, which require extensive repair works.

-Due to the devastation caused by the flood, the council now has the opportunity to revisit the facilities and services on offer at the centre and make sure that as many people as possible can enjoy the centre.
-We would like to hear from the local community about what you would like to see at the Sobell Leisure Centre.
+Due to the devastation caused by the flood, the council took the opportunity to revisit the facilities and services on offer at the centre and make sure that as many people as possible can enjoy the centre.

 During the consultation, local people told how they wanted to see a more inclusive range of activities.
-The council and GLL – the charitable enterprise that run Sobell on the council’s behalf - have listened, and are preparing to make the following, transformative improvements:
+The council and GLL – the charitable enterprise that runs the centre on the council’s behalf – have taken time to look at the results of the consultation to ensure that the redesign of the centre best meets what local people have said, and are delighted to make the following, transformative improvements:

 - Working directly with groups that are typically underrepresented in sports to create a programme of activities that is inclusive for all.
 This could result in targeted sessions for specific groups, inclusive sports such as wheelchair basketball, and multi-generational sessions.